kuviman/linksider/website/content/bevy-jam/_index.md

 ## Will I use bevy again?

 At this point I don't think I will use it for new projects.
-The reason is I feel like the bevy ecs architecture, while letting me to split my code easily into different systems, moves a lot of checks from compile to runtime, which feels like i am giving up on Rust features that make it such a great language.
+The reason is I feel like the bevy ecs architecture, while letting me to split my code easily into different systems, moves a lot of checks from compile to runtime, which feels like I am giving up on Rust features that make it such a great language.

 Instead I will try do despaghettify my code in some other way.
 I still can rely on my code and I have this feeling of